netdata/netdata/docs/anonymous-statistics.md

 ## Agent Dashboard - PostHog JavaScript

-When you kick off an Agent dashboard session by visiting `http://NODE:19999`, Netdata will initialiszes a PostHog session and masks various event attributes.
+When you kick off an Agent dashboard session by visiting `http://NODE:19999`, Netdata will initializes a PostHog session and masks various event attributes.

 _Note_: You can see the relevant code in the [dashboard repository](https://github.com/netdata/dashboard/blob/master/src/domains/global/sagas.ts#L107) where the `window.posthog.register()` call is made.